robert-kisteleki/netiscope/README.md

   * query for a set of known TLDs and list their defined nameservers
   * query for randomly generaed TLD names and expect that to fail

+### 5. Port filtering

+The port filtering check tries to make outgoing connections to a number of ports in order to see if these are blocked or not.
+The default configuration contains a specific target server (netiscope[.]net) for these.
+Instead of a full protocol implementation the response from the default server is a pre-set value.
+If enabled (which is the default setting), the check also verifies if the response is this expected value or not; when checking against other servers this part of the check should be disabled as otherwise they will fail.

+As per the default configuration the following connections are tried:
+  * SSH (22/TCP)
+  * TELNET (23/TCP)
+  * SMTP (25/TCP)
+  * DNS (53/UDP and 53/TCP)
+  * HTTP (80/TCP) and HTTPS (443/TCP)
+  * POP3 (110/TCP) and POP3S (995/TCP)
+  * IMAP (143/TCP)
+  * NTP (123/UDP)

 ### X. Future checks

 The checks could also include: